Building a modern marketing data warehouse

 1. The cookie-less marketing data warehouse

 What is possible with this approach?
-Get the optimal top level and per channel budget allocation.
-Understand what each channel or campaign is worth.
+To get the optimal top-level and per channel budget allocation; understand what each channel or campaign is worth.

 What is not possible with this approach?
-Evaluate marketing performance based on path based, data driven attribution methods or through incrementality (lift) studies.
-Audience segmentation/activation, CLV calculations, and improved bidding signals.
+Evaluate marketing performance based on path based; data driven attribution methods or through incrementality (lift) studies; audience segmentation/activation; CLV calculations; improved bidding signals.

 Data needed: Aggregated marketing performance and cost data (daily) and aggregated sales data (no cookie, user, or customer IDs)

 Activation possibilities: Cross channel marketing performance reporting; cross channel budget allocation; intra channel (across campaigns) budget allocation.